 Every once in a while, you pick up a book and have doubts about the value that it will deliver to you.
-I was recommended Never Split The Difference by one of our podcast guests, and I am extremely fortunate to have gone on line and made the purchase.
+I was recommended Never Split The Difference by one of our Wheelbarrow Profits Podcast guests, and I am extremely fortunate to have gone online and made the purchase.
 I hope to convey to you in the following book review how the author Chris Voss has written an entertaining, educational, and most importantly, a framework on how to increase your skills when negotiating ANYTHING in your life.
 I’ve read a few books on negotiation, and as I said to Jake, watching paint dry is more exciting and educational.
 Chris delivers on multiple fronts.

 Chris was a former FBI top hostage negotiator, and draws on his vast experience to deliver content that is actionable, and weaves countless entertaining stories to display how his strategies work in the real world.
 Whether you are a real estate investor trying to negotiate the best price, or a dad convincing his children to go to bed on time, you’ll find a story that will relate to your situation in life.

 Additional read: From Farm Boy to Financially Free with Rock Thomas

 I would like to highlight some of the key takeaways from the book.
 Listening to your counterpart is vastly underrated when it comes to negotiation.
 His experience has been “Most people approach a negotiation so preoccupied by the arguments that support their position that they are unable to listen attentively.”
 The number one way to score a deal in real estate is to solve the other side’s problem, and the only way to do that is to discover their problems, or pain points.
 Chris stresses the skill of listening throughout the book.